Heavy-Division/docs/docs/developers/quality_assurance/qa_onboarding.md

 #### QA Tiers for PRs

-The Heavy Division developers are required to categorize their PRs into two test tiers to indicate the complexity or importance of the PR.
+The developers are required to categorize their PRs into two test tiers to indicate the complexity or importance of the PR.

 More complex features or features vital for the stability of the add-on will need considerably more testing than a simple change of a button text.